 DD comes to the rescue and I will give this book this very small little point.
 Knight breaks free of her own chains and kicks some butt and probably would’ve gotten free on her own but this small little victory for her does not forgive the rest of this garbage fire.

 So Misty Knight didn’t get full damseled but the book then abruptly ends with the bad guys away, in jail I guess?, and Knight and Murdock on the beach kissing.
 Weird.

 I don’t like these characters together.
 It doesn’t work for me.
 It made me feel uncomfortable.
 Like watching two coworkers get drunk and sloppily make out at the office xmas party and then act like nothing happened the next Monday.
 It was weird and I wish I hadn’t seen it.

-Basically, this book was a total failure.
+Basically, Daredevil: Dark Nights was a total failure.
 It checked all the boxes for what could be bad about a run of Daredevil.
 It started boring, gave me that same damn origin story twice, had some ridiculous nonsense as the conflict, and was super sexist.
 None of the plots were well written and seemed just slapped together using a flawed formula.
 Avoid this one.

 1/5 devils 👿

 in order to keep me up to my ears in books consider using the following amazon affiliate links to purchase these products. it’s at no extra cost to you and would really help me out, thank you and happy reading!

 If you’d like to read some good Daredevil I can easily recommend you start with these purchases, actually worth the money and not offensive to women!